Primary

 Browse all shoulders exercises

-Also targets: Forearms,
+Also targets: Forearms, lower body

-Want Power Shrug in your program?
+See where Power Shrug fits in your weekly plan

 Hold a barbell at hip level.